Meteor-Community-Packages/meteor-autoform/README.md

 AutoForm is a smart package for Meteor that adds handlebars helpers to easily create basic forms with automatic insert and update events, and automatic reactive validation.
 This package requires and automatically installs the [simple-schema](https://github.com/aldeed/meteor-simple-schema) package.
-You can optionally use it with the [collection2](https://github.com/aldeed/meteor-collection2) package, which must be added to your project before AutoForm.
+You can optionally use it with the [collection2](https://github.com/aldeed/meteor-collection2) package, which you have to add to your app yourself.

 ## Example